Monday, June 15, 2026

 Part of the success of the courses from the start was a flush lineup of industry guests.

 Boston Celtics president of basketball operations Brad Stevens and then-senior consultant Jeff Van Gundy came to the class via men’s basketball coach Mike Martin, who is friends with Stevens.
-The duo also got the leadership of the Red Sox and Fenway Sports Group through Brown alum Bekah Salwasser, head of the official charity of the Red Sox.
+The duo also got the leadership of the Red Sox and Fenway Sports Group through Brown alum Bekah Salwasser, EVP of social impact and executive director of the Red Sox Foundation.
 Other guests included New Balance president and CMO Chris Davis, and Klutch Sports Group founder Rich Paul.

-The two graduating seniors are also leaving behind the Brown Sports Network, a platform that connects alumni with hundreds of students looking to crack into the sports industry.
+The two graduating seniors also set up the Brown Sports Network, a platform that connects alumni with hundreds of students looking to crack into the sports industry.
+They will continue running it after graduation, but leave behind a spinout of the platform: Brown Sports Group, which is an on-campus, student-only platform focused on putting together guest-speaker events and networking opportunities.

 “Charlie and Niko accomplished all of this while simultaneously building their own professional résumés working in the sports industry,” Brown VP of athletics and recreation M. Grace Calhoun tells FOS.
 “I’m not sure they slept much in their four years at Brown, but all that Charlie and Niko were able to achieve is truly extraordinary.”